aedra313/ConverterPET/README.md

  - In mobile resolution: 1 page containing 2 features
  - In tablet resolution & higher: 2 pages containing 1 component each
  - Supported currencies: UAH USD EUR.
- - In RUR currency some undocumented behaviour possible.
+ - In RUR currency some undocumented behaviour is possible.
 IS NOT A BUG
  - Converter component is supposed to show equivalent of base currency in another one.
 Request is entered in the text field.
      - Request template:
         ## "15 uah" in "usd"